 There are 3 different sensor sizes in this category that you should be aware of.
 From small to large they are Micro Four Thirds(M4/3), APS-C, and Full Frame(35mm).
 The difference between M4/3 and APS-C isn’t that great, but between both of those systems and a Full Frame it is a lot bigger, so you’d see more of a quality difference there in low light scenarios.

 In order to fully utilize the larger sensor, bigger lenses are needed to gather in more light.
 So that means Full Frame, although the best quality, will always have the largest, heaviest gear.
-You might be able to fit 1 camera and 1 full frame lens in your bag, compared to three or more M4/3 or APS-C lenses.
+You might be able to fit one camera and one full frame lens in your bag, compared to three or more M4/3 or APS-C lenses.
 That’s a big size advantage.
 And it’s because of the smaller size, combined with the really good quality of M4/3 that I personally chose to go with it as my preferred system.

 That being said, if you do go with an APS-C Canon, Nikon, or Fuji you can get a decent travel zoom lens and also be able to bring a couple other smaller lenses in your bag with you.
 You won’t have to compromise much on size with these.